ylow/turicreate/userguide/object_detection/data-preparation.md

 # IG02 Data Preparation

-In this section, we will show you how to download a publicly available dataset and load it into an SFrame.
+In this section, we will show you how to download a publicly available dataset and load it into an XFrame.
 This will allow you to try out the Object Detection toolkit for yourself.
-To get this dataset into the format expected by our toolkit, we will rely on many useful SFrame functions.
+To get this dataset into the format expected by our toolkit, we will rely on many useful XFrame functions.

 *Note: Please make sure that you have Turi Create 4.3 or above for these steps*